SneakyPeet/polylith-viz/readme.md

 # polylith-viz

-polylith-viz is a tool that you can drop into your polylith application to provide extra documentation about your polylith application.
+polylith-viz is a tool that you can drop into your polylith application to provide

+* Component dependency visualisation
+* Interface exploration
+* Interface full text search

 You can find out more about <img src="logo.png" width="15%" alt="Polylith" id="logo"> [here](https://polylith.gitbook.io/polylith)